golang/proposal/design/25530-notary.md

 and from module proxies.

-Two topics are worth further discussion: first, having a single notary service for the entire Go ecosystem, and second, the privacy implications of a notary.
+Two topics are worth further discussion: first, having a single database server for the entire Go ecosystem, and second, the privacy implications of a database server.

 ### Security

-The Go team at Google will run the Go notary as a service to the Go ecosystem, similar to running `godoc.org` and `golang.org`.
+The Go team at Google will run the Go checksum database as a service to the Go ecosystem, similar to running `godoc.org` and `golang.org`.
 It is important that the service be secure.
-Our thinking about the security design of the notary has evolved over time, and it is useful to outline the evolution that led to the current design.
+Our thinking about the security design of the database has evolved over time, and it is useful to outline the evolution that led to the current design.

-The simplest possible approach, which we never seriously considered, is to have one trusted notary service that issues a signed certificate for each module version.
+The simplest possible approach, which we never seriously considered, is to have one trusted server that issues a signed certificate for each module version.
 The drawback of this approach is that a compromised server can be used to sign a certificate for a compromised module version,